We Need To Talk: Eating For Improved Health and Beauty

 Quick Guide To Healthy Eating

 Here is a quick guide to help you get started with eating right if you are coming off of the SAD (Standard American Diet).
-This downloadable PDF can be printed out and used as a shopping guide if you would like or you can stick it your fridge door.
-I have also included some great resources for finding fresh local food and healthy recipes.

 When it comes to working out I highly recommend you choose a form of exercise that you actually enjoy doing.
 I used to go to the gym 5 days a week and do a lot of cardio and weights and at the time I enjoyed it.
 Now it doesn’t appeal to me as much.
 Instead, I prefer to walk or jog outdoors, hiking, body weight exercises, Yoga, Callanetics, and roller skating.
 I would love to get into hoop dancing as well.